AntonVanAssche/BashPass/.github/WIKI/Getting-Started.md

 -   `git`

-## Installation
+# 2. Installation

-### Generating your GPG key
+## 2.1 Generating your GPG key

-Before you install BashPass, you'll have to generate a GPG key.
+Before you install BashPass, you'll have to generate a GPG key:
-Run the following command in your terminal to start key generation process:

 ```console
 $ gpg --full-generate-key
 ```

-Once you run this command, you'll be asked to select a encryption protocol.
-Select the first option (`RSA`).
+Select the first option (`RSA`):

 ```
 Please select what kind of key you want: